bank8426/nextjs-trello-clone/README.md

 - Shadcn
   - Select component (Select dropdown)
     - I try to allow the user to be able to select a column when creating a task by adding a new dropdown list with `value` as `column.id`.
 But `value` has `prop type` as `string`, which makes the component not work correctly when used with `column.id`, which is `number`.
 So the dropdown list value will disappear after I select an item inside.
-So I need to parse `column.id` to `string` first before using it in the component, and then everything works fine.
+So I need to parse `column.id` to `string` first before using it in the component, and then everything works fine.( P.S.This mismatch type of `column.id` also cause similar issue with all condition checking with triple equal operator `===`.)

 ## <a name="missing">Missing Features</a>